 Here are some tips that will help to save lots of money during Manaslu Circuit trek.

 - On the trail, some tea houses charge few dollars from USD 3- USD 5 for the WiFi services.
-But if you want to stay connected while on the trail, you can purchase a Ncell SIM card which offers 2GB data for one month.
+But if you want to stay connected while on the trail, you can purchase a Ncell SIM card which offers 4GB data for one month.
+Note: sim network may not be available throughout the trek.

 - On the trail, purchasing snacks, toiletries and medication can be pretty expensive.
 So, if you want to save few dollars, you can buy in Kathmandu before your trek.
-Also, the trail lies in the remote region, you do not get variety of items the prices are also quite high.
+Also, the trail lies in the remote region of Nepal, you do not get variety of items the prices are also quite high.

 - On the Manaslu Circuit trail, the cost of one liter water can cost anywhere from USD 3- USD 5.
 To avoid altitude sickness, you need to drink plenty of water.
 If you drink daily 4 liters plus water, then that’s a lot of money.
 So, to save money you can use water purification tablets.
 On the way, you’ll get tap water free of cost.